voodooEntity/gits/DOCS/INSTANCES.md

 # Instance Handling
 GITS allows the user to create as many "instances" as he pleases to.
 In most use cases one instance should be sufficient, but in this document i will explain the possibilities and options GITS provides in terms of instance handling.

 ## Definition
-Each GITS instance will hold an *storage.Storage to a newly create Storage instance.
+Each gits.Gits instance will hold an *storage.Storage to a newly create Storage instance.
 It also exposes several methods to interact with said storage, those are explained in detail in the other topics.

 Means, with every instance you create, you will create a complete storage instance underlying that is separated from the others.
+The Gits instance itself holds this Storage and provides an easy combined interface for Mapping / Query'ing Data while also providing the option to directly access the Storage directly.

 ## API
 The GITS package provides the following public functions in terms of instance handling